Like many people, to best live my life, I have to take daily prescription medications to manage chronic medical issues.

 For example, Health Warehouse is licensed to directly distribute medication to individuals in all 50 states, and it ships your prescription straight to your home.

 Blink Health works a little differently; rather than sending medication to individuals, the company distributes medication to patients’ pharmacies.
-After you submit your prescription online, you can pick it up at one of more than 60,000 pharmacies nationwide, including major chains like Walgreens and CVS.
+After you submit your prescription online, you can pick it up at one of more than 60,000 pharmacies nationwide, including major chains like CVS.